antoinesylvia/Texas_Heat_Raceway/FORMULAS_TEXAS_HEAT_RACEWAY.md

   - Work output (from Part 3: Work Done).
   - Total Energy input (from Part 4: Energy Loss).

-## Coefficient of Friction

-- Coefficient of Friction: Determine the coefficient of friction between the car's wheels and the track.

-- Why it applies: The coefficient of friction is key to understanding the interaction between the car and the track surface, which directly impacts speed, stability, and energy loss.

-- Formula: μ = F_friction / N

-- Required Data:

-  - Friction Force (from Part 3: Frictional Force).
-  - Normal Force (can be estimated from the weight of the car, g from Part 2: Gravitational Acceleration).

 ## Energy Transfer Efficiency

 - Energy Transfer Efficiency: Measure the efficiency of energy transfer from potential energy at the top of the incline to kinetic energy at the finish line.